 Be sure to do repeated rehearsals in the weeks up to the competition.

 Try filming the rehersals and see the film.
 You will learn, laugh, and get memories to last a lifetime.

-You are going to convince judges that might not share your view of the world, SO KEEP IT SIMPLE.
+You have to convince Judges that might not share your view of the world, SO KEEP IT SIMPLE.

-Know the fundamental rules of EC Law - the judges love to pose questions about them.
+Know the fundamental rules of EU Law - the judges love to pose questions about them.

 Have a plan B prepared if the time is running out.

-Remember that you are a representative of your University and your Country, so behave!
+Remember that you are an "anonymous" representative of your University and your Country, so behave!

-Do not forget your oral pleadings at home or at your hotel (but if you do, it should not matter, as you know your oral pleadings by heart).
+Do not forget your oral pleadings at home or at your hotel ( but if you do, it should not matter, as you know the substance of your oral pleadings by heart don't you ?).

 Dress as you would for a real Court hearing.
 Formal clothing is very appreciated by the judges.
-The ladies should dress conservatively in respect to the Court, and the gentlemen should wear business suit and tie.
+The ladies should dress conservatively and the gentlemen should wear business suit and tie in respect to the Court.

 KEEP IT SIMPLE.